danlim-wz/analysis_of_social_media_data_about_singapore/README.md

 ![](images/gpu_training.png)

-After training of 4 epochs, we achieve an test accuracy of **84.8%**.
+After training for 4 epochs, we achieve an test accuracy of **84.8%**.
 We then use this to predict the sentiment of the english tweets we mined, results are displayed in the chart below (0 means negative while 1 means positive):

 ![](images/sentiment_polarity.png)

 The mean sentiment scores computed was **0.534**, meaning the average sentiment of all english tweets were largely neutral but with a minute positive nature.
-Future updates will explore the validity of this score as well as topic-wise/multi-lingual sentiment analysis.
+Future updates will explore the validity of this score as well as topic-wise/multi-lingual sentiment analysis, to incorporate a more holistic approach towards drawing insights on tweets about Singapore.

 **--Other parts in progress--**